Resistor–transistor logic: Speeding up RTL

-Various companies applied the following speed-up methods to discrete RTL.
+Various companies have applied the following speed-up methods to discrete RTL.

 Transistor switching speed has increased steadily from the first transistorized computers through the present.
 The GE Transistor Manual (7th ed., p.
 181, or 3rd ed., p.
 97 or intermediate editions) recommends gaining speed by using higher-frequency transistors, or capacitors, or a diode from base to collector (parallel negative feedback) to prevent saturation.

 Placing a capacitor in parallel with each input resistor decreases the time needed for a driving stage to forward-bias a driven stage's base-emitter junction.
 Engineers and technicians use "RCTL" (resistor-capacitor-transistor logic) to designate gates equipped with "speed-up capacitors".
 The Lincoln Laboratory TX-0 computer's circuits included some RCTL.
 However, methods involving capacitors were unsuitable for integrated circuits.

 Using a high collector supply voltage and diode clamping decreased collector-base and wiring capacitance charging time.
 This arrangement required diode clamping the collector to the design logic level.
 This method was also applied to discrete DTL (diode–transistor logic).

 Another method that was familiar in discrete-device logic circuits used a diode and a resistor, a germanium and a silicon diode, or three diodes in a negative feedback arrangement.
 These diode networks known as various Baker clamps reduced the voltage applied to the base as the collector approached saturation.
 Because the transistor went less deeply into saturation, the transistor accumulated fewer stored charge carriers.
 Therefore, less time was required to clear stored charge during transistor turn off.
 A low-voltage diode arranged to prevent saturation of the transistor was applied to integrated logic families by using Schottky diodes, as in Schottky TTL.